tpremoli/ltn-demonstrator/docs/project_description.md

 ### Stochastic Spawning of Agents

 Agents should spawn at a random point on the map and should be assigned a random point on the map to travel to.
-In the future, the project will introduce weighted probabilities for certain locations (such as shops and offices) to influence the agent's travel decisions.
+In the future, the project should introduce weighted probabilities for certain locations (such as shops and offices) to influence the agent's travel decisions.
 However, for the MVP, this is considered a secondary requirement and is not a priority at this stage.
 Therefore a random spawn and destination assignment is necessary.
 Following the initial requirements, a successful prototype would mean that in each run the agent would spawn at a random position on a random road on the map.

 SUCCESS CRITERIA